clearloveclearlove/BEAT/README.md

 ## Backdoored Models

-### RLHF-stage
-We directly use the compromised models (Trojan-1 to Trojan-5) from https://github.com/ethz-spylab/rlhf_trojan_competition.

 You can access the models by filling hugginface api_token in the code.

+### SFT-stage Attack

+We upload the compromised models at [https://huggingface.co/BEAT-LLM-Backdoor](https://huggingface.co/BEAT-LLM-Backdoor).

+### RLHF-stage Attack

+We directly use the compromised models (Trojan-1 to Trojan-5) from [https://github.com/ethz-spylab/rlhf_trojan_competition](https://github.com/ethz-spylab/rlhf_trojan_competition).

 ## Defense